BFA in Graphic Design

 (2) BFA students who enter FAU with fewer than 30 credits must meet the University Foreign Language Graduation Requirement.
 The Foreign Language Graduation Requirement is a proficiency requirement.
 It can be met by successfully completing the second semester (e.g., FRE 1121) of any foreign language at the college level or by demonstrating equivalent proficiency.
 (Note: American Sign Language proficiency does not satisfy this requirement.)
 If you took a language in high school and have sufficient proficiency in it to take the second semester of it at the college level (for example, FRE 1121), the successful completion of that single course will meet the requirement.
 If you believe that your proficiency is equivalent to that attained by the end of the second semester course in a language (e.g., FRE 1121), you may take a proficiency exam.
 If you wish to be assessed for your proficiency in French, German, or Spanish, you can contact University Testing and Evaluation ( Boca campus 561-297-3160 or Davie campus 954-236-1220) for information about how to register for a CLEP exam.
 For information about proficiency assessment for all other languages, contact the Department of Languages, Linguistics and Comparative Literature (561-297-3860, Boca Raton campus).
 Only the CLEP exam will generate college credit.

-BFA students who are admitted to FAU with 30 or more credits only need to meet the Foreign Language Entry Requirement (#1, above).
+BFA students who are admitted to FAU with 30 or more credits only need to meet the Foreign Language Entry Requirement (#1, above); however, those transfer and other students who have not met the Foreign Language Entry Requirement must meet the requirement in order to graduate.